pentaho/pentaho-kettle/README.md

 #### Building it

-This is a maven project, and to build it use the following command
+This is a Maven project, and to build it use the following command:

 ```
 $ mvn clean install